rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 So we were ready for the Start of RGSoC 2017!
 And were pretty confident too.
 Because we did months of preparing and had a great plan!.

 ### After the start
-Even before July1st, the starting date of RGSoC, we knew this summer is going to play a huge part of our lives.
+Even before July 1st, the starting date of RGSoC, we knew this summer is going to play a huge part of our lives.
 So we couldn't just start it without celebrating!
 That's how our tiny kick-off celebration, which happened on July 3rd 2017, the very first working day of RGSoC, came into the picture.
-That was a wonderful and lovely day for all of us.Even some of our coaches could make it to the event.
+That was a wonderful and lovely day for all of us.
+Even some of our coaches could make it to the event.
 They helped us finishing the special cake!
 Actually they did the coaching for that too..
 How to slice a cake better! 🎂🔪

-And this is how our first day of RGSoC 2017 looked like.
+And this is how our first day of RGSoC 2017 looked like.👇
 ![Our first day of RGSoC](/img/blog/2017/2017-07-20-our-first-day.jpg)
 <div class="image-credits"><b>Our first day of RGSoC (Image : Coach Kasun’s Phone & Janakshi’s Tab)</b></div>